GustavoDrosiMatoss/AllanHub/README.md

     toggleButton.BackgroundColor3 = killAuraAtiva and Color3.fromRGB(85, 255, 85) or Color3.fromRGB(255, 85, 85)
 end)

--- Verifica se o inimigo é válido local function isValidEnemy(model)
+-- Função para encontrar objetos que tenham Health local function getKillableHumanoid(model)
+    for _, obj in ipairs(model:GetDescendants()) do
+        if obj:IsA("Humanoid") and obj.Health > 0 then
-    return model:IsA("Model")
+            return obj
-        and model:FindFirstChild("Humanoid")
-        and model:FindFirstChild("HumanoidRootPart")
-        and model ~= Character
         end
+    end
+    return nil
+end

--- Loop contínuo da Kill Aura RunService.Heartbeat:Connect(function()
+-- Loop de execução contínua RunService.Heartbeat:Connect(function()
-    if not killAuraAtiva then return end
-    if not Character or not RootPart then return end
+    if not killAuraAtiva or not Character or not RootPart then return end

     for _, enemy in ipairs(enemiesFolder:GetChildren()) do
-        if isValidEnemy(enemy) then
-            local humanoid = enemy:FindFirstChild("Humanoid")
+        if enemy:IsA("Model") and enemy ~= Character then local humanoid = getKillableHumanoid(enemy)
-            local enemyRoot = enemy:FindFirstChild("HumanoidRootPart")
+            local enemyRoot = enemy:FindFirstChild("HumanoidRootPart") or enemy:FindFirstChild("RootPart")

-            if humanoid and enemyRoot and humanoid.Health > 0 then
+            if humanoid and enemyRoot then
                 local distancia = (enemyRoot.Position - RootPart.Position).Magnitude
                 if distancia <= distanciaMaxima then
-                    -- Tentativa de burla: dano legítimo
+                    -- Tenta aplicar dano legítimo
                     humanoid:TakeDamage(humanoid.Health)

-                    -- Refina colisor
                     enemyRoot.CanCollide = false
                     enemyRoot.Anchored = true

-                    -- Opcional: simula morte
                     humanoid:ChangeState(Enum.HumanoidStateType.Dead)
                 end
             end
         end
     end
 end)